wn-doolittle/caliper-spec/caliper.md

 DigitalResource inherits all the properties and requirements defined for its superclass [Entity](#entity).
 Additional properties and requirements are described below:

 * `type`: the string value `DigitalResource` MUST be specified.
 * `creators`: an optional ordered list of [Agent](#agent) entities typically of type [Person](#person), that are responsible for bringing this DigitalResource into being MAY be specified.
 * `mediaType`: an optional string value drawn from the list of [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml) approved media types and subtypes that identifies the file format of this DigitalResource MAY be specified.
+* ~~`objectType`: an optional string value that designates the type of this DigitalResource.~~ DEPRECATED and SHOULD NOT be referenced.
 * `keywords`: an optional ordered array of one or more string values that represent tags or labels that are used to identify this DigitalResource MAY be specified.
 Analogous to [schema:keywords](http://schema.org/keywords).
 * `learningObjectives`: an optional ordered array of one or more [LearningObjectives](#learningobjective) entities that describe what a learner is expected to comprehend or accomplish after engaging with this DigitalResource MAY be specified.
+* ~~`alignedlearningObjective`: an optional ordered array of one or more [LearningObjectives](#learningobjective) entities that describe what a learner is expected to comprehend or accomplish after engaging with this DigitalResource MAY be specified.~~  DEPRECATED in favor of `learningObjectives`.
 * `isPartOf`: a related [Entity](#entity), typically a DigitalResource, that includes or incorporates this DigitalResource as a part of its whole MAY be specified.
 Analogous to [schema:isPartOf](http://schema.org/isPartOf) or [dcterms:isPartOf](http://purl.org/dc/terms/isPartOf).
 * `datePublished`: an optional date and time value expressed with millisecond precision that provides the publication date of this DigitalResource.
 The value MUST be expressed as an ISO-8601 formatted date/time string.
 Analogous to [schema:datePublished](http://schema.org/datePublished).
 * `version`: an optional string value that designates the current form or version of this DigitalResource.
 Analogous to [schema:version](http://schema.org/version).

-#### Deprecated properties
-The following properties have been deprecated and will be removed in a future version of the specification.
-Deprecated properties SHOULD NOT be referenced.

-* `objectType`: an optional string value that designates the type of this DigitalResource is DEPRECATED and SHOULD NOT be referenced.

 #### Subclasses
 [AssignableDigitalResource](#assignableDigitalResource), [Chapter](#chapter), [DigitalResourceCollection](#digitalResourceCollection), [Document](#document), [Forum](#forum), [Frame](#frame), [MediaLocation](#mediaLocation), [MediaObject](#mediaobject), [Message](#message), [Page](#page), [Thread](#thread), [WebPage](#webpage)